Switching input source between Chromebook (DisplayPort) and Digital Magnifier (VGA)

 This feels like a struggle waiting to happen.
 These are both small when not zoomed in and the type of thing that she had trouble seeing in the past.
 There was a tiny wire indicator on the bottom side.
 However, i could barely see it; I assure you the target audience of the magnifier cannot!

-I solved that by painting the size not to use in whiteout.
+I solved that by painting the side not to use in whiteout.
 This is the device upside down.
 (We may use a sticker or something when I am there to cover the whiteout if she doesn’t like it.
 I worry a sticker will fall off because it is such a small space.

 The other end of the charger is easy.
 It goes into a regular power outlet.
 (I already connected the charging wire to the charger)